Arquivotheca/PDOS/readme.txt

 operating system has been split up into the traditional 3 programs, IO.SYS, MSDOS.SYS and COMMAND.COM, except they have been renamed to PLOAD.COM, PDOS.EXE and PCOMM.EXE respectively.
-The mainframe naming standard is quite simlar, but is PLOAD.SYS, PDOS.SYS and COMMAND.EXE.
+The mainframe naming standard is quite similar, but is PLOAD.SYS, PDOS.SYS and COMMAND.EXE.

 As far as possible, all code has been written in C, for portability